viperML/neohome/src/content/blog/cross/index.md

 Will cross-compile `hello`, using `x86_64-linux` as the build platform and `pkgsCross.aarch64-multiplatform` as the target platform.

-# Devshell with pkgsCross
+### Dev shell with pkgsCross

-When we start to write devshells with `pkgsCross`, it is important to be mindful of what each package architecture is.
+When we start to write dev shells with `pkgsCross`, it is important to be mindful of what each package architecture is.
 For example, let's start with the skeleton:

 ```nix